Roger Montgomery (sports agent)

-Roger Montgomery (born 1970) is an American sports agent and former professional basketball player.
+Roger Allen Montgomery (born August 26, 1970) is an American sports agent and former professional basketball player.
 He is the current CEO of Montgomery Sports Group.
 As a sports agent, Montgomery has represented basketball players in the National Basketball Association (NBA) and international leagues.

 Early life

 Born in Chicago, Montgomery graduated in 1988 from Fairfax High School in Los Angeles.
 In 1988, Montgomery's senior year, Fairfax was the Los Angeles 4-A Division champion.

 College career

 Montgomery first enrolled at Pratt Community College in Kansas.
 In 1991, he signed with Georgia Southern University but transferred to Life University, an NAIA school, the next season.
 Montgomery transferred because he was not included in the starting roster at Georgia Southern.
 At Life, Montgomery was an NAIA Academic All-American and graduated in 1994 with a Bachelor of Arts degree in business.

 Professional career

 Basketball player

 After graduating from Life University, Montgomery became operations assistant for the Houston Rockets basketball team.
 When a two-month lockout began in July 1995, Montgomery played professional basketball overseas briefly in Switzerland, France, Finland, and Poland for three seasons.
 In the 1997 1998 season, he played in Tapiolan Honka of the Finnish league Korisliiga.
 He ended his career with Noteć Inowrocław of the Polish Basketball League.